Let’s face it, gluten-free baking isn’t exactly a piece of cake.

 As always, rise, texture, flavor… well, you simply can’t tell one from the other.
 And that’s exactly the point.

 Now, there’s one caveat: Measure for Measure shouldn’t be used in yeast-based recipes (your grandma’s dinner roll recipe, The New York Times’ no-knead bread, etc.) Gluten-free yeast recipes need a whole different technique than regular yeast recipes.
-But do go ahead and use Measure for Measure (or our original King Arthur Gluten-Free Multi-Purpose Flour) in yeast recipes written specifically for gluten-free flour: either will work just fine.

 At the end of a long day of baking, I have one reaction: totally psyched!
 It’s sooooo handy to be able to open any cookbook and change the recipe you want from standard to gluten-free – simply by substituting Measure for Measure.